tensorflow/cloud/README.md

-# ⛔️ DEPRECATED - note this repo is no longer maintained.
+# ⛔️ DEPRECATED - This repo is no longer maintained.
 # TensorFlow Cloud

 The TensorFlow Cloud repository provides APIs that will allow to easily go from